Forging Heat Treatment with Marquenching

 Due to core property requirements and the section sizes of most forgings, marquenching is not commonly used on forgings unless they are extremely prone to cracking.

 Capability & Process

-ThermTech has two primary ways of performing marquench hardening operations for forgings.
+ThermTech has two primary ways of performing marquench hardening for forgings:

-ThermTech offers the marquench hardening processes for many alloy grades, and not necessarily just higher alloy steels.
-Most commonly, the following marquench processes are performed:
+ThermTech offers the marquenching for many alloy grades, and not necessarily just higher alloy steels.
+Most commonly, the following are performed:

-Please note that once forgings reach a certain thickness, equivalent core properties to oil or polymer quenching may no longer be achievable with marquench hardening as the thermal driving force to provide adequate quench rates in the core of thicker parts is less during the high heat salt quench used in marquenching.
+Please note that once forgings reach a certain thickness, equivalent core properties to oil or polymer quenching may no longer be achievable with marquench hardening.
+This is because the thermal driving force (to provide adequate quench rates in the core of thicker parts) is less during the high heat salt quench used in marquenching.

 For components that are extremely prone to distortion or cracking, an austempering process may be the best option.
-In addition to further reducing risk of distortion and cracking, this process is also ideal for producing superior ductility properties in parts of all geometries.
+Austempering is also ideal for producing superior ductility properties in parts of all geometries.